 The following table shows the average active and passive stand-by energy use per hour for some common household appliances.

 The examples are only a guide and will differ depending on the size and efficiency of your appliance.
 Check the manufacturer’s information for stand-by power wattage so you can calculate your running costs.
 Alternatively, you can use a plug-in power meter to measure stand-by power consumption.
 Plug-in power meters can be borrowed for free as part of a Home Energy Toolkit.

 |Appliance||Passive stand-by power use per hour||Active stand-by power use per hour|

 The cost of stand-by power for these appliances alone on passive stand-by is $80.33 per year and active stand-by power is $215.54 per year.
 If you consider how many appliances you have on stand-by in your home, you can see how the cost can start to add up.

-In Australia, the average stand-by power use in a household is 81.8 watts (W) per hour, 60% of which is from home entertainment and computer appliances.
-Every watt of stand-by power adds approximately $3.07 to your annual electricity bill if left on all the time.
-For the average household, that’s 81.8W x $3.07 = $251.13 per year on your electricity bill for stand-by power.
+In Australia, the average stand-by power use in a household is 81.8 watts (W), 60% of which is from home entertainment and computer appliances.
+Every watt of stand-by power costs approximately $3.07 per year if left on all the time.
+For the average household as above, that equates to 81.8W x $3.07 = $251.13 per year for stand-by power.

 Note: Estimated running costs are based on the AGL electricity and Origin Energy standing retail contracts.
 For further methodology information, please contact the Energy Advisory Service.